-It is proposed that all stormwater management features are to be unlined as it is anticipated that the surficial till (clay) has sufficient stability and cohesive properties to facilitate the excavations.
+All stormwater management features are to be unlined as it is anticipated that the surficial till (clay) has sufficient stability and cohesive properties to facilitate the excavations.
 However, if liners are deemed to be necessary for particular features / reasons, this can be incorporated at the discretion of the developer.
 In any case, all features are to be grassed to enable filtration, reduce sediment transfer and enhance stability.
-The appropriate stormwater management elements should therefore be constructed prior to commencement of the relevant excavations to enable establishment of the grass and their construction specifications verified before accepting the design flows.
+The appropriate stormwater management elements will be constructed prior to commencement of the relevant excavations to enable establishment of the grass and their construction specifications verified before accepting the design flows.